A Convection-Diffusion model on a star shaped graph: Well-possedness

-In this subsection we mainly prove the well-posedness of our system \eqref{main.eq} which refers to Theorem \ref{well-posedness-L2}.
+In this subsection we show the well-possedness of our system \eqref{main.eq}, i.e., we prove Theorem \ref{well-posedness-L2}.
 Let us explain the main steps in the proof of Theorem \ref{well-posedness-L2}.
-We will first treat the case when $\bu_0\in L^2(\Gamma)$ and the nonlinearity $f$ is Lipschitz.
-Next we consider the initial data in $L^2(\Gamma)\cap L^\infty(\Gamma)$ but the nonlinearity with $C^1(\rr)$ regularity.
-When we assume that the initial data is also integrable, in Theorem \ref{well-posedness} we obtain the contraction property in $L^1(\Gamma)$.
-In order to obtain the existence of the solutions in each of the cases described above we remind the following abstract theorem due to J. L. Lions (see \cite[Theorem X.9]{MR2759829}): \begin{proposition} Given $F\in L^2(0,T; V')$ and $\bu_0\in L^2(\Gamma)$, there exists a unique function $\bu\in L^2(0,T; V)\cap {C}([0,T]; L^2(\Gamma)$, $\bu_t \in L^2(0,T; V')$, such that
+First, we treat the case when $\bu_0\in L^2(\Gamma)$ and the nonlinearity $f$ is Lipschitz.
+Next, we consider the initial datum in $L^2(\Gamma)\cap L^\infty(\Gamma)$ and the nonlinearity $f$ in $C^1(\rr)$.
+When we assume that the initial datum is also integrable we obtain the contraction property in $L^1(\Gamma)$.